 The study was a within-subjects design, comparing Gestalt with the baseline across two debugging tasks.
 To account for carryover or interaction effects based on the ordering of interface conditions (e.g., ordering or pairing of interface and task), we counterbalanced the task with condition (Gestalt and baseline) and order (first and second).

 Our dependent measures included the number of bugs found and the number of bugs fixed within the one-hour time span of each task.
 A bug was counted as found if the participant verbalized the root cause.
-For example, “The data is mislabeled.
-This line of code should be using this variable instead.”
+For example, “The data is mislabeled” or “This line of code should be using this variable instead”.
 If the participant just speculated about the cause, the bug would not be counted as found.

 We did not measure time to fix a bug, because it was not feasible to ascertain which bug a participant was working on at any given time.
 Participants were cognizant of the existence of multiple bugs.
 While trying to find and fix a primary bug, participants often gathered information needed to find and fix other bugs.
 Instead of the time to fix each bug, we focus on such measurements as the time spent in various visualizations over the entire study.